 Organisations that are looking to advance their workforce reporting should aim to complete as many Intermediate tier questions as possible.
 Companies should also aim to report against all Core Indicators.

-Companies should also aim to provide more comprehensive data for the questions they are already responding to, for example, by providing data that covers more operating locations and a larger proportion of the workforce.
+Companies should also aim to provide more detailed data for the questions they are already responding to, for example, by providing data that covers more operating locations and a larger proportion of the workforce.
 They should be meeting all ‘getting started’ criteria in the guidance for every data point they provide, as well as aiming to provide data for more ‘next steps’ criteria.
 Organisations should also consider how they can provide more data on topics that are traditionally underreported, such as workforce stability.

 Companies that are looking to establish themselves as leaders in workforce reporting should be aiming to provide data for as many Comprehensive tier indicators as possible.
 These are questions that reflect the challenges of collecting and reporting information on aspects which are often overlooked.
 Leading companies should already be providing detailed data against all Core Indicators and, wherever possible, providing data that covers as large a proportion of the companies’ operations as possible.
 Leading companies should also be meeting the majority of all guidance criteria (both ‘getting started’ and ‘next steps’) for each question.